 St. Augustine Places to Stay

 As this was a pretty quick weekend trip for us, we chose a hotel a little outside the town- for quiet, which was much needed- and were pleasantly surprised with the perks!
 If you’ve read the blog for any amount of time you’ll know we love hotels.com and finding stuff on a good deal.
-We also tend to be addicted to free parking, free wi-fi and free breakfast.
+We also tend to be addicted to free parking, free Wi-Fi, and free breakfast.
 Yes, we know that’s a lot to ask but we’re not going to change that expectation anytime soon.

-Southern Oaks Inn : Southern Oaks was recently renovated and the rooms are super nice, a very pleasant surprise.
-We also loved the full service breakfast in the mornings.
+Southern Oaks Inn: Southern Oaks was recently renovated and the rooms are super nice, a very pleasant surprise.
+We also loved the full-service breakfast in the mornings.
 This was such a treat and saved us the trouble of finding, or paying, for breakfast in town.
 Know that this hotel is not close to town.
 You will have to drive, but only like 10 minutes max.

 St. Augustine Places to Go

 If you’re into history, then you are probably in the right place.
 St. Augustine has a plethora of history, flavored with some over-the-top tourist attractions.
-Your best bet to get the full history tour experience is to work in a day on the Old Town Trolley Tour .
-While the hop on hop off service on the trolley is a little limiting since they run on a 9am -4:30pm schedule, the perk of parking at the trolley station may be worth it.
+Your best bet to get the full history tour experience is to work in a day on the Old Town Trolley Tour.
+While the hop-on hop-off service on the trolley is a little limiting since they run on a 9 am -4:30 pm schedule, the perk of parking at the trolley station may be worth it.
 One full route around the town runs for 90 minutes and makes 23 stops.

 St. Augustine Lighthouse and Maritime Museum

 A highlight of the early part of our trip, this lighthouse hosts the Wrecked exhibit, highlighting shipwrecks from the area and how scientists harvest old ships from the sea.
-As a visitor you are able to climb the lighthouse for panoramic views of St. Augustine at the top.
+As a visitor, you are able to climb the lighthouse for panoramic views of St. Augustine at the top.
 Definitely a perfect sunset opportunity if you time this right.
-At 13 dollars an adult and 11 dollars a child, this experience is worth it if you decide to climb the 219 steps to the top of the lighthouse.
+At 13 dollars for an adult and 11 dollars for a child, this experience is worth it if you decide to climb the 219 steps to the top of the lighthouse.

 Castillo de San Marcos

 Located right off San Marco Ave. this fort can be seen if you’re driving to St. Augustine from Disney as you come over the bridge on A1A.
 Check out details on the National Park Service website.
-Adults are 10 dollars to get in and children under 15 are free.
+Adults pay 10 dollars to get in and children under 15 are free.
 You can view a real live canon blast from this fort as part of the events each day, and meander through the rooms below.
 Lots of interesting history is shared here but we really didn’t need more than 45 minutes at this stop.

 Flagler College